jonryley/summit-growth-engine/stages/stage-1-qualify.md

 ## Objective

-Confirm whether the opportunity is real, worth pursuing, winnable, and deliverable.
+Determine whether the opportunity is real, commercially viable, strategically aligned, winnable, and deliverable.

+## Typical Inputs

+- Approved Stage 0 signal
+- Initial customer discussions
+- Stakeholder insight
+- Account intelligence
+- Market context
+- Existing relationship history

 ## Activities

-- Clarify the customer problem
+- Clarify the customer problem or need
-- Identify stakeholder landscape
+- Identify stakeholders, influencers, and decision makers
-- Assess timing and urgency
+- Assess timing, urgency, and drivers
 - Estimate commercial potential
+- Assess strategic alignment
-- Test solution fit
+- Evaluate solution fit
-- Assess delivery confidence
+- Assess delivery confidence and operational capability
-- Evaluate competitive position
+- Evaluate competitive position and likelihood of success
+- Define the initial win strategy

-## Required Output
+## Required Outputs

-- Qualified opportunity
+- Qualified opportunity record
-- Qualification summary
+- Qualification summary completed
+- Stakeholder map initiated
-- Early win strategy
+- Initial win strategy defined
+- Indicative value and timing understood
-- Decision to progress, hold, or stop
+- Recommendation to progress, hold, rework, or stop

 ## Entry Criteria

-- Signal captured
+- Stage 0 Signal approved
-- Account identified
+- Account and opportunity context identified
-- Initial engagement possible
+- Initial engagement or access exists

 ## Exit Criteria

-- Qualification evidence is strong enough to justify deeper value shaping
+- Sufficient qualification evidence exists to justify formal value development and opportunity shaping

 ## Key Questions

-- Is it real
+- Is it real?
-- Is it worth it
+- Is it worth pursuing?
-- Can we win it
+- Can we win it?
-- Can we deliver it
+- Can we deliver successfully?
-- Is there urgency
+- Is there urgency or a compelling event?
+- Is this strategically aligned?